Baba ghanoush is a delicious Mediterranean dish that is so easy to prepare.

 Continually feed your child sweet foods and soon he or she will acquire the taste; everything must be sweet or the little fellow will spit it out.
 Feed him chips every day, and soon he will want nothing else.

 Eggplant too is an acquired taste; if at the first meal it doesn't appeal, don't give up on it.
 You will soon acquire the taste for it.

-This is one of my favourite sites; well researched, it cuts between opinion and fact when it comes to food.
+World's healthiest foods is one of my favourite sites; well researched, it cuts between opinion and fact when it comes to food.
 At eggplant research you'll be convinced of the virtues of this magnificent food; we call it an aubergine in Holland; it's the main ingredient in baba ghanoush.